 This option offers three heat levels in a 60/40 nylon/leather glove.
 Snow Deer

 Heated hunting gloves should let the hunter lower the heat while walking and crank it back up while waiting.
-These do just that with 3 adjustable heat levels easily toggled via one-key operation on the back of the glove.
-At the lowest setting, the battery promises 6.5 hours of steady heat.
-These heated gloves combine high performance nylon with flexible leather and a fleece interior for maximum coziness and function, and are touchscreen-capable.
+These do just that with three adjustable heat levels easily toggled via one-key operation on the back of the glove.
+At the lowest setting, the battery promises six and a half hours of steady heat.
+These heated gloves combine high-performance nylon with flexible leather and a fleece interior for maximum coziness and function, and are touchscreen-capable.